Partindo: Pre-independence party

 In 1927, future Indonesian president Sukarno established the pro-independence Indonesian National Party (PNI).
 Two years later, the concerned Dutch East Indies administration arrested and jailed Sukarno, and the PNI was banned.
 At the end of April 1931, Sartono, a former leading figure in the PNI, established the Indonesia Party (Partindo).
 It attracted the majority of the PNI membership and campaigned for Indonesian independence from the Dutch but was less radical than the PNI.
 A number of former PNI members refused to work with Partindo, and established the Indonesian National Education Club.
-When he was released from prison at the end of 1931, Sukarno tried to bring the two organizations together, but failed and he eventually joined Partindo.
+When he was released from prison at the end of 1931, Sukarno tried to bring the two organizations together, but he failed to do so and eventually joined Partindo afterwards.
 The party expanded rapidly, from 3,000 members in 1932 to reach 20,000 by the middle of 1933.
 As a result of his continuing pro-independence activism, Sukarno was arrested and exiled without charge, and in 1936 Partindo dissolved itself.